 - First, we lose many applicants because of security clearance issues.
-One tip: if you have an outstanding debt in collection, pay them in full and as soon as possible.
-Security will not clear applicants who have active debts in collection. - Second, SWRAP is rigorous academically.
-Students must earn a C or better in all classes to remain in the program.
-If you haven't been in a Math class in a while, we suggest that you use Khan Academy or another online math preparation site to improve your algebra skills. - Third, apprentices are required to sign a Continued Service Agreement.
+One tip: if you have any outstanding debts in collection, pay them in full and as soon as possible.
+Security will not clear applicants who have active debts in collection. - Second, SWRAP is academically rigorous.
+Students must earn a "C" or better in all classes to remain in the program. - Third, apprentices are required to sign a Continued Service Agreement.
 This agreement states that graduated apprentices will continue to work for their command for at least 31 months following the end of school or they will be required to reimburse the Federal government for all tuition and fees that the government has paid on their behalf. - And last, as we have already mentioned, typical workdays start as early as 5:30 AM.
 If that is too early for you to arrive on time and ready to work or learn, the apprenticeship may not be the right fit for your lifestyle.